(adapted from MacRae, 2011)

 Rowing vs. steering

 Popularized by Osborne and Gaebler (1992), the analysis suggests that governments should focus primarily on steering and leave the rowing to the private sector.
 In a neoliberal interpretation, this effectively means reducing regulatory interventions and creating more space for private firms.
 An approach more consistent with regulatory pluralism, however, sees the state maintaining a regulatory presence in areas where private firms have historically failed to protect the public interest, and playing a steering role on complex issues that require pluralistic implementation.
+This trade-off is connected to the traditional economic narrative of "command and control" (rowing) vs. "market instruments" (steering).
+Economists typically favour the latter, ostensibly because they have lower administrative costs / unit of change, and they contribute to firm innovations.
+Market-based instruments are typically seen by economists as more efficient because they don't "overpay" for a given action to be undertaken.
+For example, for producer subsidies, an auction scheme is preferred to a fixed rate.
+Pollution trading schemes are preferred by neoliberal economists than taxation schemes.

 Elite accommodation vs. equity

-Other interventions have equity has a specific objective.
+Other interventions have equity as a specific objective.
 However, the design of the intervention can be a significant determinant of whether improved equity is a real outcome.
 McGill et al. (2015), for example, assess the equity dimensions of healthy eating interventions.
 Upstream interventions that focused on structural elements of the food environment, such as price, were more likely to have positive equity impacts than downstream interventions that focused on individual behaviour modification.

 Single jurisdiction implementation vs. leakage